 However, beware of On Demand and DVR (recorded) versions of Game of Thrones.
 Some providers add compression to the already compressed video to save storage space.
 We’ve noticed On Demand versions are the worst.
 If anything, try to watch a live broadcast of the episodes.

-Or, you can stream GOT using the HBO Go or HBO Now app on a big screen TV.
+Or, you can stream GOT using the HBOMax, HBO Go, or HBO Now apps on a big screen TV.
 The apps can be found on Smart TVs and streaming media players and will often provide superior quality to traditional cable feeds, especially since the internet-based apps can serve 1080p resolution rather than HBO’s default 1080i.
 This method could have been ranked higher, but because internet speed and reliability can vary we’ve put it with traditional cable service.

-GOT on TV can be watched through your TV service provider subscription to HBO, or through a streaming service such as HBO Now, Hulu, Apple TV, Amazon Fire TV, and others.
+Game of Thrones on TV can be watched through your TV service provider subscription to HBO, or through a streaming service such as HBOMax, HBO Now, Hulu, Apple TV, Amazon Fire TV, and others.

 3. Blu-ray Disc